hmorchid/ada-project-analytixxperts2023/index.md

 #### Impact of Gender Diversity on Box Office

-We do the same to see if maybe there is a time period during which gender diversity had an impact on box office revenue.
+We did the same analysis to see if maybe there is a time period during which gender diversity had an impact on box office revenue.

-In the plots below, the regression line (shown in red) is quite flat.
-Furthermore, our statistical tests suggest that there is no significant difference in box office revenue between the treated (High Diversity) and control (Low Diversity) groups when it comes to gender.
+In the plots below, the regression line is quite flat.
+Furthermore, our statistical tests suggested that there is no significant difference in box office revenue between the treated (High Diversity) and control (Low Diversity) groups when it comes to gender.

 <iframe src="assets/gender_boxoffice_timeperiods2.html" width="750px" height="500px" frameborder="0" position="relative">Genre plot</iframe>

 As before we present you the distribution of the two groups — Control (Low Diversity) and Treatment (High Diversity) — in terms of Box Office Revenue.
 The following plot reveals that there is no discernible difference between the two groups, as indicated by the overlapping distributions.
-Upon analyzing both plots, it becomes apparent that there is no correlation between the gender diversity of a movie cast (in terms of gender) and its box office revenue.
+Upon analyzing both plots, it became apparent that there is no correlation between the gender diversity of a movie cast (in terms of gender) and its box office revenue.

 <script>
   function swapImage4() {